ditsing/ruaft/README.md

 # Ruaft: Raft implemented in Rust

 Ruaft is a Rust version of [the Raft consensus protocol](https://raft.github.io/).
+Carefully designed, thoroughly tested, not yet verified in production.

 ## Raft